MoFEM/users-modules-cephas/basic_finite_elements/tutorials/mofem_setup/how_to_add_new_module_and_program.md

 Example would be copy and paste program for Poisson's equation with homogeneous boundary condition.
 Then build and test run it.

+Once you add source code of the new program to the Default User Module or a new module created by yourself, you may need to compile the codes before being able to run the program.
+Here is the instruction \ref how_to_compile_program.